LadyNaggaga/training-tutorials/content/efcore/getting-started/loading-related-data.md

 :::repl{data-name=count-method}
 :::

-Likewise, we can find the date of the first checkout record of a book using the `Min` method:
+Likewise, we can find the most recent date a specific book was checked out using the `Max` method:

 ```{.snippet}
 using (var context = new LibraryContext())